JuliaGeo/Geodesy.jl/README.md

 ### Datums

-In spatial measurement and positioning, a **datum** is a set of reference objects and assigned coordinates *relative to which* other objects may be positioned.
+In spatial measurement and positioning, a **datum** is a set of reference objects with given coordinates, *relative to which* other objects may be positioned.
 For example, in traditional surveying a datum might comprise a pair of pegs in the ground, separated by a carefully measured distance.
 When surveying the position of an unknown but nearby point, the angle back to the